Audi A6 hybrid range, MPG, CO2 & charging

 However, with the average 40% taxpayer saving over £4,000 a year compared to the Benefit-in-Kind payable on an equivalent petrol-only A6, fuel costs are unlikely to be a big concern.

 Audi A6 plug-in hybrid range, MPG & CO2 emissions

-The Audi A6 plug-in can travel a claimed 34 miles on a single charge with no help from its petrol engine.
-This should be more than enough for most shorter commutes, but it's not quite as good as the BMW 530e (up to 37 miles) or Mercedes E 300 e (32 miles).
-And in real-world driving, we only got about 25 miles from the Audi.
+The Audi A6 plug-in can travel around 40 miles on a single charge with no help from its petrol engine.
+This should be more than enough for most shorter commutes – and it's better than what the BMW 530e (up to 37 miles) and Mercedes E 300 e (32 miles) can manage.
+Our experience suggests all three will fall somewhat short of their official claim in real-world driving, however.

-Official fuel-economy figures vary depending on specification, with the smaller-wheeled Sport version the most efficient.
-Its official consumption is 166 to 188mpg, while the slightly heavier and larger-wheeled Vorsprung range-topper returns 141 to 149mpg.
-It's the same story with CO2 emissions, with the Sport maxing out at 39g/km, versus the top-spec car's 45g/km.
+Official fuel-economy figures vary depending on specification, with the smaller-wheeled 50 TFSI e Sport version the most efficient.
+Its official consumption is 235mpg, while the larger-wheeled 55 TFSI Competition Vorsprung range-topper returns 217mpg.
+It's the same story with CO2 emissions, with the Sport maxing out at 27g/km, versus the top-spec car's 32g/km.